anthony-qu/DeepScence/README.md

 ## Single-cell and spatial detection of senescent cells using DeepScence.

 DeepScence: an unsupervised machine learning model based on autoencoders to accurately score and identify senescent cells in single-cell RNA-seq (scRNA-seq) and spatial transcriptomics datasets.
 DeepScence takes as input a `Anndata` object with expression count matrix store at `adata.X`.
-DeepScence outputs a continuous score and classification of senescent cells by adding columns `["deepscence", "binary"]` to `adata.obs`.
+DeepScence outputs a continuous score and classification of senescent cells by adding columns `["ds", "binary"]` to `adata.obs`.

 ### Installation